Car dashboard warning lights: Explained

-Most modern vehicles are fitted with multiple electronics and sensors which monitor how your vehicle is behaving.
-Spotted a sign on your dashboard and you’re unsure what it means?
-Our helpful guide to car warning lights has you covered.
+Most modern vehicles have multiple electronics and sensors that monitor your vehicle’s behaviour.
+Have you spotted a sign on your dashboard and are unsure what it means?
+Discover more about car dashboard warning lights and what issues they represent in Formula One Autocentres’ informative guide.

 Car dashboard symbols and their meanings